 Foreclosures on mortgages through Fannie Mae or Freddie Mac are on hold for two months.
 Different states are imposing different rules in this area and you should check the State you live in to see what is available.

 Utility bills and relief in light of Coronavirus

 New Jersey’s major utility companies said they will keep on gas and electric services for customers who don’t pay their bills during the COVID-19 outbreak and shutdown.
 “In the interest of protecting public health, PSE&G is temporarily suspending shutoffs of electric or gas service to residential customers for non-payment,” PSE&G said in a statement.

 On March 26th, President Donald Trump approved a disaster declaration bill for New Jersey.
 This allowed for federal funding and assistance for all areas impacted by the COVID-19 pandemic.
 This declaration allowed NJ to lift remaining bureaucratic barriers to assistance and enhance the State’s response to COVID-19.
 The Federal Emergency Management Agency could then provide direct support to the recovery efforts to COVID-19 in New Jersey.

 There are already programs in place to help you.
 Check here to see qualifications for energy assistance programs in New Jersey.

 Food Help for Coronavirus Victims

-Food programs, such as NJ SNAP, or New Jersey’s Supplemental Nutrition Assistance Program is in place to help low-income families buy the groceries.
+Food programs, such as NJ SNAP or New Jersey’s Supplemental Nutrition Assistance Program, are in place to help low-income families buy their groceries.

-In addition, for those with children at home remember your local school district is providing meals to more than 500,000 students who qualify for free and reduced-costs meals.
+Families with children at home should remember that your local school district is providing meals to more than 500,000 students who qualify for free and reduced-costs meals.
 If you think your child now qualifies, learn how to apply here.

 Student Loan Payments Relief In Light of Coronavirus